Aries, we shall weep for a night

 It was when Newsbreak was formed that Aries finally got the support for all the things and people and institutions that he wanted to investigate: the Catholic Church, the Iglesia ni Cristo, the election body and watchdogs, the senators, the military, money-making NGOs.

 Again, everything was just work, and vocation, to him.
-In case of awards – he had the JVO, the DAJA, and the Natali Prize – his only concern was what he would wear.
+In case of awards – he had the JVO, the DAJA, and the Natali Prize – his only concern was what he would wear to the ceremonies.

 At Rappler, he turned the younger ones – and that would mean practically everybody – into fangirls and fanboys.
 This was the face to the byline on many stories that sent the analytics crazy, the Mood Meter swinging to extremes, VIPs threatening us with cases, and the social media team on their most challenging engagements.